 Roll Film backs differ in their function.
 Most of them clamp onto the back of a large-format camera in place of the ground glass.
 Others slide between the ground glass like a regular but thicker sheet film holder.
 The most cumbersome and awkward to use are slider backs.
 These backs replace the 4×5 back and have their own ground glass to focus and compose on.
 When it is time to take the photo, the roll film holder slide over to make the exposure.
 Slider rollfilm backs are a good option in the studio but a poor choice for fieldwork because of the bulkiness and relative fragility.

 Toyo Roll Film Holders 67 45 and 69 45

-The major drawback in using holders in the by replacing the ground glass is that you now have a free roaming piece of glass to keep track of.
+The major drawback in using holders by replacing the ground glass is that you now have a free-roaming piece of glass to keep track of.
 It is easy enough to fumble and drop it on the ground.
 The best that will happen is it will get dirty, and the worst it gets broken.
 A broken ground glass can be a real pain.
-Not only will you have to buy another one, it will ideally have be installed by a technician to calibrate it.
+Not only will you have to buy another one, but it will also ideally have be installed by a technician to calibrate it.
 Many do-it-yourselfers are quite capable of replacement, but not me.
 Anyway sending a camera in for service increases both cost and downtime.

 If you’re looking for a roll film holder either of the Toyo’s would be my top choice.
 On the used market, they are both affordable and usually still in good shape.
 The backs are among the easiest to use as well.